Treatment Option Overview

 There are different types of treatment for patients with myelodysplastic/myeloproliferative neoplasms.

-Different types of treatments are available for patients with myelodysplastic /myeloproliferative neoplasms.
+Different types of treatments are available for patients with myelodysplastic/myeloproliferative neoplasms.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

-Five types of standard treatment are used:
+The following types of treatment are used:

 Chemotherapy